616353553/GWU_CSCI_6234_Group_Project/README.md

 python -m SimpleHTTPServer
 ```
 By default, the above command will host a server at localhost:8000.
-## Test Using Browser of Your Choice
+## Testing with Browser of Your Choice
-Open a brower of your choice, and navigate to localhost:8000.
+Open a brower, and navigate to localhost:8000.